 "You're worrying about me so much lately, and there's no need.
+My treatments are coming along fine.
 You put my security system in yourself.
 You're the best.
+I'm safer than anyone in the world.
 Now get back down here and make love to me."

 He walked over, set the gun within reach on the table by the couch, and took a seat.
 "I wish you didn't live out here by yourself."

-She shrugged thin shoulders and looked up at him.
+She looked up at him.
 "Ed and Helena are around.
 Barbara is here almost daily.
 I'm not alone.
 I'm won't leave the house where I raised my family."
 Her voice shook on the last word.

 Though she rarely talked about it, he knew she was thinking of Amelia, the daughter she'd lost on her son's eighteenth birthday.
 Amelia had gone with Robert and a large group of his friends to the beach that night.
 They'd returned without her.
 Later, her body washed up on the sand.

-Virginia struggled to get up and join Alex on the couch, so he leaned down and picked her up easily, then pulled her against him with one strong arm.
+Virginia struggled to get up and join Alex on the couch.

 "You do, darling."

 "It's just that if anything ever happened to you, I'd lose it.
 Do you understand?
-I'd tear the world apart."
+Being with you, all the wonderful things you've brought in my life is what keeps me together.
+If something happened to you, I'd tear this world apart."

 She rubbed his bicep.
 "I'm safer with you than anybody in the world."

 "You're concern for me means so much, Alex.
-You really don't know how much.
+You've been my rock with all the tragedy.
 My mother's death, the trouble with Robert, then John's passing...and now my diagnosis.
 You're my best, in more ways than one.
 You've made sacrifices for me."

 The twinkle in her eyes was the desired reaction.
-He felt better until she said, "Maybe we'll retire together."
+Then she said, "Maybe we'll retire together."

-His grin faded away, and he was quiet for a moment.
-"We both know that retirement is a luxury I'll never have."
+His grin faded away.
+"We both know retirement is a luxury I'll never have."

 "We could find a way to make it happen for you."